srich36/TodayILearned/til_docs/Hardware.md

   - PROM - Programmable read only memory (only programmable once)
   - EPROM - Erasable programmable read only memory (erase with UV light)
   - EEPROM - Electrically Erasable read only memory (erase with software)
+- See the hardware on your system with `sudo lshw`
+  - For displays only run `sudo lshw -C display`
+- See displays your graphics/video card supports with `xrandr`
+  - `HDMI` are the HDMI compatible outputs for your graphics card
+  - `DP` are the display port compatible outputs for your graphics card

 ## RAM